-Manufacturing companies’ ability to compete oftentimes hinges on meeting customers’ delivery expectations.
-Customers want the product when they want it, and delivery failures result in customer attrition.
+A manufacturing company’s ability to compete often hinges on meeting customers’ delivery expectations.
+Customers want a product when they want it, and delivery failures result in customer attrition.
 With the introduction of platforms connecting producers to consumers, moving from one supplier to another can happen overnight.
 Unfortunately, customer product demands are difficult to predict.
-Customer unpredictability requires manufacturing companies to closely manage the balancing act between material requirements, production capacity and inventory levels.
+Customer unpredictability requires manufacturing companies to closely manage the balancing act between material requirements, production capacity, and inventory levels.

 Keep in mind, processes must first be standardized and organizations aligned before investing in a technology solution in order to realize any real benefits.
 Before starting an implementation, consider the following:

 Build consensus among key stakeholders.
 It is difficult to argue the benefits for implementing a platform for S&OP process automation.
-Sales, finance, operations, supply, pricing, marketing and product management teams must be aligned, given the cross-functional nature of S&OP.
+Sales, finance, operations, supply, pricing, marketing, and product management teams must be aligned, given the cross-functional nature of S&OP.
 Establishing who will be accountable for the S&OP implementation isn’t always easy.
-Organizations need top management from commercial, finance and operations commitment to be aligned.
+Organizations need top management from commercial, finance, and operations commitment to be aligned.
 This includes aligning project objectives.
-A good exercise to start the S&OP implementation, includes developing S&OP Guiding Principles.
-The Guiding Principles set the tone for the implementation and give all functions a clear understanding of the path forward.
-Any disagreements will be resolved by the Guiding Principles for the project.
-With executive leadership in place, buy-in from key stakeholders and the rest of the team in place, the S&OP process can succeed.
+A good exercise to start the S&OP implementation, includes developing S&OP guiding principles.
+The guiding principles set the tone for the implementation and give all functions a clear understanding of the path forward.
+Any disagreements will be resolved by the guiding principles for the project.
+With executive leadership and buy-in from key stakeholders and the rest of the team in place, the S&OP process can succeed.

-While technology can automate and simplify the S&OP process, processes, data, organization roles and expectations must be aligned across the business.
+While technology can automate and simplify the S&OP process, the processes, data, organization roles, and expectations must be aligned across the business.